AbhishekKumar-0311/EDA-LendingClub-Credit-Default-Analysis/README.md

 #### Loan accepted: ####
     If the company approves the loan, there are 3 possible scenarios:
     Fully paid: Applicant has fully paid the loan (principal amount + interest rate).
-    Current: Applicant is in the process of paying the instalments.
+    Current: Applicant is in the process of paying the installments.
-    Charged-off: Applicant has not paid the instalments in due time and has defaulted on the loan.
+    Charged-off: Applicant has not paid the installments in due time and has defaulted on the loan.

 #### Loan rejected: ####
     The company rejects the loan application.